 What is a Volunteer Recruitment Plan?

-Volunteer Roles & Opportunities
+1. Identify Volunteer Roles & Opportunities

-To determine what those opportunities should be, start by asking the following questions with each department:
+Start by asking the following questions with each department:

 - What initiatives have you always wanted to start but never had the time for?